xuhuizhan5/StreamSlide/README.md

 - The free tier of Gemini API has rate limits
 - Only supports PDF files as input
 - Table formatting in PowerPoint is simplified
+- Free-tier Gemini models may have lower quality output than Pro models

 ## Contributing